oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/10-analytic-queries-av.md

 ## Task 2 - Aggregate Data to Quarter, Country, and Search Genre

-The following query selects quarterly, country, and search genre data.
+The following query selects quarter, country, and search genre level data.
 The only changes required to the query are the LEVEL\_NAME values.
 Using the hierarchical columns (MEMBER\_NAME, LEVEL\_NAME, and HIER\_ORDER) allows the query to be reusable across different levels of aggregation with only minor changes.
-In an APEX application, pass into the query as bind variables from an APEX item such as a list box.
+In an APEX application, you would pass the level values into the query as bind variables from an APEX item such as a list box.

 ~~~SQL
 <copy>